QuickTime Player Not Working When Trying to Open Files

 Most Mac users are happy using the basic programs pre-installed on the operating system, such as Music, Movie, and OneDrive.
-But for those who expect greater functionality from their media players might find that, occasionally, their QuickTime Player won’t work when trying to open different file types.
+But those who expect greater functionality from their media players might find that, occasionally, their QuickTime Player won’t work when trying to open different file types.

-One of the major benefits of Apple’s patented media player, QuickTime, is that it’s free and supports basic video file types: .mov, .mp4, .4mpv, MPEG-1, MPEG-2, 3GPP2, 3GPP, DV, AVI, and AVCHD video formats, plus audio files such as: MP3, .m4a, .m4b, .m4p, AIFF, .caf, AMR, WAV, AU, SD2, SND.
+One of the major benefits of Apple’s patented media player, QuickTime, is that it’s free and supports basic video file types: .mov, .mp4, .4mpv, MPEG-1, MPEG-2, 3GPP2, 3GPP, DV, AVI, and AVCHD video formats, plus audio files such as MP3, .m4a, .m4b, .m4p, AIFF, .caf, AMR, WAV, AU, SD2, SND.

 With such a range of accepted file types, it’s surprising and frustrating when QuickTime can’t open a file.
 There are several reasons for this error and below we will consider each of the reasons in detail.